krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 ## Sprint 3

 1. Design - As a User, I want to look at my profile [J342](http://cs04.nwmissouri.edu/browse/GDPGAM-342) [AC-342](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/0342.md)
+1. Design - As a user, I want to look at all the settings available for the game.
+[J343](http://cs04.nwmissouri.edu/browse/GDPGAM-343) [AC-343](https://github.com/Krishna-Koyyalamudi/The-Hunt/blob/master/docs/acceptance-criteria/0343.md)
 1. Design -As a user, the app will remind me a day before.
 1. Implement - As a user, the app will remind me a day before.
 1. Design - As a user, On the day of the competition, the app will show the start date time and the starting location.